QueensU-Cloud/AzureTRE/README.md

 #### **Dev environment**

 [Docker](https://docs.docker.com/desktop/windows/release-notes/) is a must for any TRE development, including authoring new templates.
 It enables the use of the dev container provided by Microsoft, which contains all of the tooling needed to work with TRE.
 Note that it can take a while (~40 minutes) for the container image to build for the first time.
 [VSCode](https://code.visualstudio.com/Download) is also highly reccommended, as it has features for development within a container.
-If you choose another IDE / COde Editor, make sure it is container-compatible.
+If you choose another IDE / Code Editor, make sure it is container-compatible.

 Once the dev container is up and running, make a new branch off of queens/develop to hold the new template.
 It can be pulled into develop once it is completed.

-The easiest way to get started is make a copy of the base workspace directory (templates/workspaces/base), as its Porter manifest and supporting files make it a "TRE-compatible" bundle.
+The easiest way to get started is make a copy of the base workspace directory (`templates/workspaces/base`), as its Porter manifest and supporting files make it a "TRE-compatible" bundle.
 This applies to workspace-services and user resources as well.
 Starting from scratch with `porter init` is ok too, but TRE default parameters and credentials must be added, [as described here](https://microsoft.github.io/AzureTRE/tre-workspace-authors/authoring-workspace-templates/#workspace-bundle-manifest).
-A ".env" file is also necessary in the template directory, its values will be passed into Porter when using the Makefile, and simulates values that the TRE management plane would pass in when installing from the local environment.
+A `.env` file is also necessary in the template directory, its values will be passed into Porter when using the Makefile, and simulates values that the TRE management plane would pass in when installing from the local environment.

 templates/workspaces/<my_workspace>/.env
 ```